Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: EXPERIMENTS

 \subsection{Simulation Environment}

-In the first scenario \(E_\mathrm{YCB}\) rendered by PyBullet engine, we perform a comparative analysis with CNS \cite{21} and IBVS \cite{1} by introducing 3D models from the YCB dataset \cite{15}.
-These levels are categorized into three types—S, M, L—based on their rotational deviation angles of \(24.06^{\circ} \), \(67.38^{\circ} \), and \(136.46^{\circ} \), respectively.
-Each category is subjected to 50 iterative tests.
-We deem the servo task accomplished when the final rotation is less than \(3^{\circ} \) and the translational accuracy is confined to a range of 3 cm.
+In the first scenario \(E_\mathrm{YCB}\) rendered by PyBullet engine, we perform a comparative analysis with CNS \cite{21} and IBVS \cite{1} by introducing 3D models from YCB-Video dataset \cite{15}.
+The scenes can be categorized into three types—S, M, L—based on the positional and rotational deviation.
+Each category undergoes 50 iterative tests.
+We consider the servo task successful if the final rotation error is less than \(3^{\circ} \) and the translational error is within 3 cm.

-In this comparison, we all utilize AKAZE as the feature detector.
-The statistics clearly demonstrate a significant improvement of 15\% in the convergence speed.
-Additionally, our model exhibits superior accuracy and notably outperforms other methods.
-We believe this is attributed to the depth feature injection, which enhances the model's understanding of the geometric information in the environment.
+The statistics in TABLE \ref{tab:1_Eycb} clearly demonstrate a significant 15\% improvement in convergence speed and superior accuracy.
+Even with identical feature extractors (e.g., SIFT, ORB), our approach still delivers markedly better performance—excelling not only in efficiency but also in greater robustness across diverse feature characteristics, thereby ensuring stable and reliable results.

-For the second part, according to studies denoted by \cite{21}, \cite{14} and \cite{39}, we adopt a similar approach of utilizing 2D images to construct task environment \(E_\mathrm{image}\).
-Date augmentation is applied to these images during training, including the introduction of occlusions, to simulate a more complex visual field.
-The network then analyzes perspectives from varied camera poses, providing a robust dataset for our model to predict actions accurately.
+For the second part, according to studies denoted by \cite{21}, \cite{14} and \cite{39}, we adopt a similar approach of utilizing 2D images to construct task environment \(E_\mathrm{image}\) as shown in Fig. \ref{fig:6_image_voc}.
+Data augmentation is applied to these images during training for \cite{14} and \cite{39}, including the introduction of occlusions, to simulate a more complex visual scene.
+In the inference phase, models analyze perspectives from varied camera poses to predict actions accurately.

 Due to the specific training on certain datasets, methods such as \cite{14} \cite{39} have shown some effectiveness for specific datasets.
 Apart from the backbone, these methods relied solely on a simple MLP to predict the output velocities.
-However, by capitalizing on the broad generalization abilities of \cite{21} and incorporating only the relative depth cues from images, we have managed to sidestep the constraints of varying scenes, thus attaining performance that is on par with existing SOTA.
+However, by capitalizing on the broad generalization abilities of \cite{21} and incorporating only the relative depth cues from images, we have managed to sidestep the constraints of varying scenes, thus attaining performance that is on par with existing SOTA as indicated in TABLE \ref{tab:2_Eimage}.

-Our model's comprehension of spatial and geometric information has yielded improved outcomes in terms of translation error and convergence rate.
-Nevertheless, the image transformations resulting from varied viewpoints can impact our understanding of the scene, particularly when depth information extends beyond the confines of the image boundaries.
+Our model's comprehension of spatial and geometric information has yielded improved outcomes in terms of translation error and convergence basin.
+Nevertheless, the image transformations from varied viewpoints can impact our understanding of the scene, particularly when depth information extends beyond the confines of the image boundaries.